 We also intend to acquire additional private companies, or partner with small engineering companies that have developed technology requiring either regulatory approval, distribution expertise or both.
 In December 2011 we made another small acquisition, to acquire the services of Mr. Patrick Deparini.
 We are moving quickly to achieve our goal of becoming a vertically integrated, full service value added provider of products and services to an ever-growing market.
 The at-home diabetes testing market continues to grow as diabetics continue to be diagnosed and treated.
-The market for diabetes testing products is expected to grow from a current \$22.5+ billion worldwide base in 2016 to over \$25 billion in 2018.
-We also intend to make a capital investment later in 2017 in our Korean contract manufacturer and advanced development partner.
+The market for diabetes testing products is already in the tens of billions of dollars continues to grow rapidly.
+We also intend to make additional capital investment later in 2017 in our Korean contract manufacturer and advanced development partner for the manufacture of GenPrecis.

 The company's current proprietary product offering, cleared by the FDA for commercial distribution on November 30, 2012, is its newer version GenUltimate! blood glucose diagnostic test strip for at-home testing.
 Genstrip, the original product, is a product originally conceived by Shasta Technologies LLC, who proved incapable of attaining the necessary regulatory approvals after two attempts, 2009 and 2010/2011.
 In addition the original Shasta concept could not clear the FDA 510K process and had to undergo major design changes and a new 510K application that was eventually sponsored by this company.
 The original Shasta product was acquired by our Pharma Tech subsidiary on March 20, 2014, and fits into a diagnostic product niche, fitting nicely into the world-wide self-test (home test) market that has been growing at a 15% annual rate.
 Since GenUltimate! is a rather unique product offering, employing a brand name razor blade only model (diagnostic test strip) into a razor (diagnostic meter) -- razor blade (diagnostic test strip) market, the Genstrip 510(k) application made for unusual challenges for the FDA and an educational challenge and opportunity for the company.
-In fact, the company only recently (March 15, 2016)

-concluded its dealings with the FDA pre and post market review staff, an on-going process that was begun on a sour note by Shasta in October 2009.
-The company believes that future product offerings that will be regulated by the FDA will be a much smoother process, particularly since receipt of this landmark March 15 ruling by the U.S. FDA, covering our third party developed diagnostics.
+In fact, the company only recently (March 15, 2016) concluded its dealings with the FDA pre and post market review staff, an on-going process that was begun on a sour note by Shasta in October 2009.
+The company believes that future product offerings that will be regulated by the FDA will be a much smoother process, particularly since receipt of this directed landmark ruling by the U.S. FDA, covering our third party developed diagnostics (developed, in development and to be developed).
 Since the company plans additional similar products in the future for other diagnostic platforms, in fact a product announced still in the current reporting year, the Genstrip/GenUltimate! experience, however slow and unresponsive it was, has provided lessons and experience which is already being put to use.